 Staying Safe Online

 Shipley Primary School takes online safety very seriously.
 There is a wealth of information out there for our pupils to access online to support their education.
-We encourage the use of online learning sites and communication between home and school using google classroom.
+We encourage the use of online learning sites and communication between home and school using Dojo and Google Classroom.
 We must ensure that we access remote learning safely and therefore we have created a number of documents and videos and provided links to websites that will support our community and educate them in the safe use of online resources.
 We hope you find everything you are looking for on this page.
 However, if you are ever unsure, are worried about online safety or have a question, please do not hesitate to contact us.
-Mrs Eccles is our IT lead and Mrs Smith is our Designated Safeguarding Lead.
-Please contact the office and ask for either of these members of staff who will be happy to help.
+Miss Drake is our Computing lead and Miss Kelly and Mrs Briggs are our Designated Safeguarding Leads.
+Please contact the office and ask for any of these members of staff who will be happy to help.

-If your child has to learn from home for a period of time, they could be asked to access learning via google classroom.
-This is a safe learning platform.
-Staff have been trained in how to deliver online learning content safely and follow our remote learning guidance as detailed above.
+If your child has to learn from home for a period of time, they could be asked to access learning via Dojo or Google Classroom.
+These are safe learning platforms.
+Staff have been trained in how to deliver online learning content safely and follow our remote learning guidance.
 Your child will never be asked to meet with a member of staff 1-1.
 If live streaming takes place, video recordings will not take place without parental consent being sought.
 Online messaging and live streaming is monitored by more than one member of staff e.g. class teacher and IT lead.
 Staff will only contact your child during school hours and we ask that this rule is reciprocated.
 Only school accounts will be used, no personal accounts.
-Staff will only use messaging services within google classroom to discuss learning.
+Staff will only use messaging services within Dojo and Google Classroom to discuss learning.
 Any pastoral needs which may arise will be discussed with the parent and a Designated Safeguarding Lead will be alerted.
-Phone numbers, names, addresses etc will not be shared over google classroom in line with GDPR regulations.
+Phone numbers, names, addresses etc will not be shared in line with GDPR regulations.
 If any contact is made with your child which does not follow these guidelines please report your concern to the Headteacher immediately.